r4bbit2015/Airdrop-Killer/README.md

 2.Check if the "to" address in the contract log has the same number of airdrops

 # Document Description

+The address files for group 1 and group 30 are stored in "address_hash_info-1.txt" The verified address is stored in "validation_address-part1.txt" The address in part2 is stored in the "address_hash_info-1.txt " file The verified address is stored in "validation_address-part2.txt"

 validation_address-part1.txt
 The length of 66 in the file is the transaction hash of the above address
 The number of validation addresses is 705, and the number of available airdrops is 905444

+validation_address-part2.txt